 Karen Manners Smith is a social historian who received her doctorate in American history from the University of Massachusetts.
 She has a degree in English and American literature from Brandeis University.
 She specializes in American women's history, but also teaches courses in immigration history, the gilded age and progressive era, and modern England.
 Professor Smith has taught a biography course and three film classes at Emporia State, and plans several others in the future.
 She prefers to teach history classes that focus on discussion and explore multiple approaches to historical subject matter through art, literature, and material culture.
 All her American history courses emphasize issues of race, class, gender, and ethnicity.
 Dr. Smith took the students from her Immigration class to New York in the Fall 1999 semester.
 She plans future history field trips to Chicago and England, UK, in conjunction with upcoming history courses.

-My research interests include life at the U.S.-Mexico border, where I lived for a year while doing fieldwork for my doctorate.
-Having grown up in San Diego County, California, and lived in Tucson for many years, I thought I knew what it was like to live in a border city, until I actually lived there.
-I hope to teach a class on borders here at ESU in the future.
-I am also interested in gender issues in international development, especially in Latin America.
-I lived in Ecuador for over two years and worked as a Peace Corps Volunteer in the Andes.
+Her research interests include life at the U.S.-Mexico border, where she lived for a year while doing fieldwork for her doctorate.
+She also is interested in gender issues in international development, especially in Latin America.
+She lived in Ecuador for over two years a Peace Corps Volunteer in the Andes.
+Recently she has become interested in writing about teaching and learning, and research about new immigrant destinations in the U.S. Midwest.

 Dr. Rachelle M. Smith is the Director of Composition and an Associate Professor in the Dept of English, Modern Languages, and Journalism.
 She is currently serving as the Chair of the General Education Council for the 2010-2011 academic year.
 Dr. Smith received her PhD at Texas Christian University; her undergraduate and Master's degrees in Englihs are from the University of Oklahoma.
 Her teaching interests include composition, rhetoric, African American women's literature, and science fiction.